animotionjs/animotion/packages/docs/src/routes/docs/setup/+page.md

 # Getting started

-The project uses [pnpm](https://pnpm.io/) as the package manager — if you don't have pnpm installed the easiest method to install it is using npm assuming you have [Node.js](https://nodejs.org/en) installed.
+Animotion uses [pnpm](https://pnpm.io/) as the package manager.
+If you don't have pnpm installed the easiest method to install it is using npm assuming you have [Node.js](https://nodejs.org/en) installed:

 ```text
 npm install -g pnpm